dlwiest/react-homeassistant-headless/docs/docs/intro.md

 Both approaches give you the same functionality - choose the pattern you prefer!

+## Performance Benefits

+hass-react is built for efficiency:

+- **Shared subscriptions** - Multiple components watching the same entity automatically share a single WebSocket subscription
+- **Automatic cleanup** - Subscriptions are removed when components unmount, preventing memory leaks
+- **Lazy loading** - Only entities that are actually rendered are subscribed to

+This means you can build complex dashboards with dozens of entity displays without worrying about performance or connection overhead.

 ## Next Steps

 - **[Authentication](/docs/authentication)** - Configure OAuth or token authentication